GagePatoine/anxietybutgage/scenes/act1.md

 (...300)

-n: AND THIS IS THE HUMAN'S ANXIETY
+n: AND THIS, IS THE HUMAN'S ANXIETY.

-n: _YOU_ ARE THE ANXIETY
+n: _YOU_, ARE THE ANXIETY.

 {{if window.localStorage.continueChapter=="replay"}}
 (#act1_replay)